14 Things You Didn’t Know About Prince George

 He helped design his mom’s garden

-With his love of nature, it’s not surprising Prince George actually helped Duchess Catherine design her woodland-themed, play-and-learn garden for the Royal Horticultural Society (RHS) this year.
+With his love of nature, it’s not surprising Prince George actually helped Duchess Catherine design her woodland-themed, play-and-learn garden for the Royal Horticultural Society (RHS) in 2019.
 “We made the stepping stones because Prince George wanted them,” the landscaper the Duchess worked with told Hello!.
 “The kids loved jumping across [the stream].”
 Plus, the official Kensington Palace Instagram revealed, “over the past months, Prince George, Princess Charlotte, and Prince Louis have helped the Duchess gather moss, leaves, and twigs to help decorate the RHS Back to Nature Garden.
 Hazel sticks collected by the family were also used to make the garden’s den.”
 The Duchess said her kids “played [in the garden] last night in a way I hadn’t imagined.
 They were throwing stones.
 I hadn’t actually thought that that was what they would be doing.
 They kicked their shoes off, and wanted to paddle in the stream… using it in a way that I hadn’t anticipated.”

 Dive deeper into the royal family’s favourite hobbies.